Sunday, 22 April 2012

 Derailed

-If ever you want to understand how an action star’s lustre has dimmed just look at the number of “euro-thrillers” on their CV.
+If you ever want to understand how an action star’s lustre has dimmed, just count the number of euro thrillers on their CV.

-A promising enough premise, you may think.
-Indeed so promising we’ve already seen it filmed as Under Siege 2.
-But quibbles over originality aside, with a half decent cast and script Derailed could still have made an entertaining film.
+It’s a promising enough setup.
+In fact, it’s so promising that we’d already seen it done rather better in Under Siege 2.
+Still, originality aside, with a half decent script and cast, Derailed could have been a perfectly serviceable action film.

-“Get me NATO command!”, someone barks in a risible moment of convoluted drama.
-Later, someone tries to inject some faux urgency into the line: “We need to call the World Health Organisation….
-Now!”
+“Get me NATO command!” someone barks, in a truly risible moment of faux urgency.
+Later, another character breathlessly insists, “We need to call the World Health Organisation… now!”

-The terrorists plan to escape with the bio-weapon, involves being evacuated from the train by helicopter.
-As their leader tries to shimmy up the ladder that’s been lowered from the chopper, Van Damme stops their getaway by securing the ladder to the train - preventing the helicopter from flying off.
+The terrorists’ escape plan involves being airlifted from the moving train by helicopter.
+As their leader attempts to shimmy up a rope ladder dangling from the chopper, Van Damme intervenes by securing the ladder to the train, preventing the helicopter from gaining altitude.

 Artistic merit

-The director, in a moment of artistic license, has Van Damme - who was still on the train roof - showered with wreckage from the explosion.
-However, If you think about the physics of the situation - trust me, I have - that’s completely illogical.
+In a moment of artistic licence, the director showers Van Damme - still clinging to the train roof - with falling wreckage from the explosion.
+If you stop to consider the physics of this (and trust me, I have), it makes absolutely no sense.

 Exploding helicopter innovation

-Tying helicopters down to prevent their flight, is a method of destruction we’ve seen before.
-Derailed is almost an action replay of Darkman except with a lorry, instead of a train, pulling the chopper towards its tunnel wall demise.
+Tying a helicopter down to prevent take off is a method we’ve seen before.
+Derailed plays almost like an action replay of Darkman, except this time it’s a train - rather than a lorry - dragging the chopper towards its tunnel wall demise.

 Positives

-There’s a dumbly enjoyable sequence where Van Damme rides a scramble bike along the roof of the train to avoid the terrorists.
-It’s shoddily executed, but closer to the type of entertainment I’m looking for.
+There’s a dumbly enjoyable sequence where Van Damme rides a scramble bike along the roof of the train to evade the terrorists.
+It’s shoddily executed, but at least it gestures vaguely towards the kind of nonsense we’re here for.

 Negatives

-The entire film – which is surely the nadir of Van Damme’s career.
-If he’s made a worse film, I’d like to know what it is - if only so I can make sure I can avoid it.
+The entire film, which surely represents the nadir of Van Damme’s career.
+If he’s made a worse one, I’d genuinely like to know - if only so I can be absolutely certain to avoid it.

 Favourite quote